ml6team/fondant-usecase-filter-creative-commons/README.md

 ## Introduction

-This repository contains a [Fondant](https://fondant.ai) pipeline to load and filter the [fondant-cc-25m](https://huggingface.co/datasets/fondant-ai/fondant-cc-25m) dataset.
+This repository contains a [Fondant](https://fondant.ai) pipeline to create, load and filter the [fondant-cc-25m](https://huggingface.co/datasets/fondant-ai/fondant-cc-25m) dataset.
 This dataset contains more than 25 million images with a creative commons license, extracted from CommonCrawl.

-You can either use the [notebook](./src/notebook.ipynb) to interactively build the pipeline, or follow along with the README below to use the CLI.
+You can either use the [notebook](./src/notebook.ipynb) to interactively build the image filtering pipeline, or follow along with the README below to use the CLI.

+If you are interested to create your own creative commons licenced dataset follow the README in [image_extraction](./image_extraction/README.md).

-### Pipeline overview
+### Image filtering Pipeline overview

 The primary goal of this sample is to showcase how you can use a Fondant pipeline and reusable components to load an image dataset from HuggingFace Hub and download all images.